w3c-fedid/FedCM/consumers.md

 The two most meaningful permission moments a user would go through are:

-- Acknowledgement that the IDP will [be made aware](README.md#the-idp-tracking-problem) as you sign-up and sign-into the relying parties.
+- Acknowledgement that the IDP will [be made aware](README.md#the-idp-tracking-problem) as you sign up and sign in to the relying parties.
 - Acknowledgement that the RP will [be made able to join](README.md#the-rp-tracking-problem) the user's identities with other relying parties.

 These prompts would be inserted by the browser before or after the IDP pass.